 Common Questions

-Candlewood Suites Times Square at 339 W 39th St comes in at $109–$129/night on a verified 30-night booking, making it the lowest confirmed rate among the five properties on this list.
-The rate was checked on IHG.com and Booking.com.
+Candlewood Suites Times Square at 339 W 39th St comes in at $130–$150 per night on a verified 30-night booking, making it the lowest-rate option on this list.
+Every room includes a full kitchenette, which helps offset food costs over a multi-week stay.

 Explore